intel/dffml/docs/news/0_4_0_alpha_release.rst

     added.
 We now have over 115 models!
 Check out the model plugins page to see them all.

+- :doc:`Documentation Testing with Sphinx consoletest extention </contributing/consoletest>`

+  - We developed a Sphinx extention which has allowed us to test the ``code-block:: console`` directives and others in our documentation.
+This serves as integration testing / documentation validation.
+The :doc:`/tutorials/models/docs` tutorial was written to explain how this can be used to write documentation for your models in the models' docstrings.

 Road to Beta
 ------------